 Sophos EPP Suite and Microsoft Defender for Business compete in the endpoint protection category.
-Microsoft Defender often has the upper hand owing to its seamless integration with Microsoft 365 environments.
+Sophos seems to have the upper hand in ease of deployment and synchronized security, while Defender excels in integration with Microsoft's ecosystem and advanced threat intelligence.

 Using Microsoft Defender for Business results in cost reductions as it consolidates various features under one product, saving around 20% to 30% of the budget.